1984 Buick Skyhawk coupe

 The Skyhawk’s standard powertrain was an LQ5 86 bhp 2.0 liter/121 ci inline four with throttle-body fuel injection paired with a four-speed manual.
 An LH8 84 bhp 1.8 liter inline four with throttle-body fuel injection was $50, but required an upgrade to a five-speed manual ($75).
 Both engines were available with a three-speed automatic ($395).
 An LA5 turbocharged version of the 1.8 liter engine with 150 bhp was only available with the T TYPE coupe.

-Performance wasn’t exactly scintillating, but Skyhawk coupe’s relatively low 2,316-pound weight did help.
+Performance wasn’t exactly scintillating with the two non turbocharged engines, but Skyhawk coupe’s relatively low 2,316-pound weight did help.
 0-60 times with the 1.8 liter/five-speed combination were likely in the 12 second range.
 Fuel economy with the same powertrain was rated at 29 city/46 highway by the day’s standards—today’s measures give a far less impressive 23/33.
 With a 13.5-gallon gas tank, a Skyhawk owner could expect a range of 340 to 455 miles with a 10% fuel reserve.

 Two Skyhawk pages from the 1984 Buick brochure